We are specialists in section 75 claims management

 Section 75 laws mean your credit card must protect purchases over £100 for free, so if there is a problem you could get your money back.

-Pay for something costing between £100 and £30,000 on credit and the provider’s equally liable if something goes wrong.
-It is a legal protection put in place so that you are never in the position of paying off debt for something you didn’t receive or wasn’t as it should have been.
-75.
+Pay for something costing between £100 and £30,000 on credit and the provider is equally liable if something goes wrong.
+It is a legal protection put in place so that you are never in the position of paying off debt for something you didn’t receive, or that wasn’t as it should have been.

 If the debtor under a debtor-creditor-supplier agreement falling within section 12(b) (c) has, in relation to a transaction financed by the agreement, any claim against the supplier in respect of a misrepresentation or breach of contract, he shall have a like claim against the creditor, who, with the supplier, shall accordingly be jointly and severally liable to the debtor.
 75a If the debtor under a linked credit agreement has a claim against the supplier in respect of a breach of contract the debtor may pursue that claim against the creditor.